csqjxiao/FlowScope/README.md

             ...
             fsn.csv: describes the transactions between last middle layer and the destination layer.

-  ouput data: the most suspicous accouts in each layer.
+  ouput result: the most suspicous accouts in each layer.

             rown.csv: the source  account of the n-th suspicious transactions； coln.csv: the destination  account of the n-th suspicious transactions；